LienM/recpack/doc/source/guides.create_algorithm.rst

 __init__
 """""""""

-For simplicity we will use only one hyperparameter: ``num_components``, which defines the dimension of the embedding.
+For simplicity we use only one hyperparameter: ``num_components``, which defines the dimension of the embedding.
 We also add a parameter ``random_state``, also a parameter of ``TruncatedSVD``, to ensure reproducibility.

 .. warning::